 General maintenance strategy and procedures.

-Facilities and level of performance required.
-The physical classroom course can include study visits to air traffic control facilities and aviation-related environment.
+Facilities and required level of performance.
+The physical classroom course can include study visits to air traffic control facilities and another aviation-related environment.

 There are no prerequisites for taking part in this course.

 To become an ATSEP, participants need to complete the ATSEP Basic course, the ATSEP Shared course, and at least one ATSEP Qualification course.
 This Initial Training can be completed in two different orders:

 - ATSEP Basic > ATSEP Shared > ATSEP Qualification, or

 - ATSEP Basic > ATSEP Qualification > ATSEP Shared